usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

 FISMA directs Federal agencies to develop, document, and implement agency-wide programs to provide information security for the information and information systems that support the operations and assets of the agency.
-This includes the security authorization of IT systems that digital authentication.
+This includes the security authorization of IT systems that support digital authentication.
 It is recommended that non-Federal entities implementing these guidelines follow equivalent standards of security management, certification and accreditation to ensure the secure